KUMUD-TECH/DevEd_Tech/README.md

 # DevEd_Tech
-This is a Landing Page of Educational Platform.
+This is a Landing Page of E-Learning Platform.